HamiltonInnovationsLLC/gpt-engineer-source/README.md

 # TO SET UP AND RUN
+  # CREATE A NEW BRANCH TO WORK OFF OF.
   # Open requirements.txt and click create virtual environment.
 Follow prompts to create .venv file.
   # I am using python 3.10 currently in my environment.
   # open projects folder and copy the " example " folder and paste inside the projects folder.